Paygate/PayWeb_Magento_2/README.md

 # PayWeb_Magento_2
 ## DPO PayGate Magento plugin v2.2.6 for Magento v2.2.3

-This is the DPO PayGate PayWeb3 plugin for CS-Cart.
+This is the DPO PayGate PayWeb3 plugin for Magento 2.
 Please feel free to contact the DPO PayGate support team at support@paygate.co.za should you require any assistance.

 ## Installation